What does the BLSSC do?

 The oral presentation of abstracts and the display of posters detailing work done by both members and non-members is a key element in the exchange of good practice at BLS Conference.
 It provides an opportunity to bring work to the attention of a wide audience, enhancing the prestige of the presenter.

-The Oxford Abstract System is currently closed.
-When open you will need to create a login and upload your abstract.
+You will need to create a login and upload your abstract.

 The committee includes doctors, therapists, academics and researchers all with a keen interest in research.
 It comprises full and honorary members.
 Honorary post(s) may be held by novice researchers or BLS members undertaking research projects as part of a Master’s degree, supported by the other members of the committee.

 When a member leaves the BLSSC following a term of office, new members are sought following advertisement on the BLS website.
 Potential applicants are required to complete a short application form and covering letter which are reviewed by the committee.

 Application form for membership of the BLS SCMembers Only

 The British Lymphology Society established our research fund in 2003 in honour of Dr Caroline Badger, one of our founding members, who contributed tirelessly to promote awareness of lymphoedema.
 Caroline played a significant role in the development of lymphoedema research and inspired all who knew her.
 Her post as Consultant Lymphoedema Specialist was the first of its kind in the UK.
 It was Caroline’s wish that this award should facilitate and recognise clinical research activity.
 The two main aims are: